midlantica/LovelyBunchOfCoconuts/content/quotes/power-to-tax-is-power-to-destroy.md

 ---
-title: "Power to tax is power to destroy"
+title: 'Power to tax is power to destroy'
 ---

 ## "The power to tax involves the power to destroy."